Last Updated on September 26, 2022

 One final tip: a little of this goes a long way, especially in terms of adding saltiness.
 Just a quick couple of shakes can add a good flavor … and remember, you can always add more if you want.

-As a marriage between your classic spice mix and an everything bagel, this Stonemill Who Needs the Bagel?
-Seasoning is a versatile, fun concoction to sprinkle on meats, veggies, and just about anything else.
-The only drawback is that Aldi doesn’t currently sell it year-round.
-Trader Joe’s does, though, so if you can’t find it at Aldi and there’s a TJ’s nearby, you can get a similar mix there.
+As a marriage between your classic spice mix and an everything bagel, this Stonemill Everything Bagel Seasoning is a versatile, fun concoction to sprinkle on meats, veggies, and just about anything else.